 There are mornings of waking under the gauzy mosquito netting covering my bed to find hot strong coffee waiting on my doorstep, and dawn light coming through the spiky canopy of a thorn tree.
 Like the first morning of the world, I write in my notebook.

 There are pistachio-colored fever trees.
 Flame trees.
 Jacarandas blazing purple.
 Every variety of thorn tree under the sun.

 There are inky velvet nights, the sky like an overturned jewel box, sharp with stars.

 There is the pure romance of the Maasai Mara…boundless golden plains thick with wildebeest, hartebeest, impala, eland, gazelle.
 Lion.
 In a spire of shade thrown from a dead tree, there are two cheetah brothers napping, panting.
 Their round bellies rise and fall in unison.

 There are virtuostic sunsets, bonfires shooting cinders into a changing sky.
 Hippos snout deep in the Mara River, the curved chocolate-colored backs and the wet thwacking of their ears.

 There are Maasai morani dressed in red shukas, their bearing regal and fine.
 The unforgettable thunder of their feet in the dust in the ngoma.
 The rising ululation of their voices in song.

-And there is a morning when my safari director and driver take me not into a Maasai village, or on a game drive, or into a dazzling National Park, but into the sprawling Mukuru slums in Nairobi for a first-hand understanding of the AmericaShare Program, one of Micato’s most far-reaching charitable arms, and their passion.
+And there is a morning when my safari director and driver take me not into a Maasai village, or on a game drive, or into a dazzling National Park, but into the sprawling Mukuru shantytowns in Nairobi for a first-hand understanding of the AmericaShare Program, one of Micato’s most far-reaching charitable arms, and their passion.